 Let us discuss the contents of the template in detail.

 The template consists of 5 major sections: Header Section, Employee Details Section, Salary Bifurcation Section, Summary Section, and Approval and Notes Section.

 As usual, the Header Section consists of the company logo, document heading, and the company name.

 Employee details section consists of following employee details:

-The salary detail section is further divided into 2 subsections; Earnings and Deductions.
+The salary bifurcation section is further divided into 2 subsections: Earnings and Deductions.

-ESI is applicable if the salary of the employee is less than 15000.
+Thus, it automatically calculates the Provident Fund amount as well as the ESI amount.
+ESI is only applicable if the salary of the employee is less than Rs.
+21000.

 CTC/PM (per month) = Gross salary + Employer Contribution + Reimbursements.